mattzipan/gatsby-plugin-mailchimp/README.md

+## Edit: 09/09/2019
+This fork solved errors in the Gatsby2 build process that are occuring with the officlial repo.
+Below additional info on the repo.

 ## Subscribe emails to your Mailchimp list

 This Gatsby plugin helps you subscribe new email addresses to a Mailchimp email list.
 Mailchimp does